printtracker/public-documentation/README.md

 # Print Tracker Documentation
 This is the public documentation for Print Tracker.
 It is currently a work-in-progress.
 Any questions, clarifications, or suggestions can be submitted as GitHub issues.

+## Web Version
+Until its first release, the docs will be available at the GitHub pages URL https://printtracker.github.io/public-documentation/.
+After its first release, this documentation will be accessible at www.docs.printtrackerpro.com.

 ## Contributing
 Start by cloning this repository
 ```shell